freshjuice-dev/freshjuice.dev/src/content/docs/templates/landing-page/index.md

 ---
-title: System Templates
+title: Landing page Template
-desc: System templates are used to display information about a system or a service.
+desc: Landing page are used to introduce a website or a service.
 permalink: /docs/templates/landing-page/
+heading: Landing page
 ---